 The accounting policies set out below have been applied consistently to all periods presented in these financial statements except for the new amendments to standards that became applicable and was adopted during the year.
 These amendments do not have any impact on the financial statements.

 (a) Interest

-Interest income and expense are recognised in the statement of profit or loss and other comprehensive income using the effective interest method.
+Interest income and expense are recognised in the statement of profit and loss using the effective interest method.

 (b) Dividend income